zhouyawen030814-cell/Generative_AI_Research_49277605/README.md

   3. The **code reviewer** will check pull requests, resolve conflicts if necessary, and merge     them into the main branch.
 ---
 ## How to Contribute
-   1.Fork this repository to your own GitHub account.
+  1. Fork this repository to your own GitHub account.
+  2. Clone the forked repository to your local machine.
+  3. Make your changes on a new branch.
+  4. Commit and push your changes with clear commit messages.
+  5. Submit a pull request for review.
 ---